anadutta/anadutta/README.md

-- 👋 Hi, I’m @anadutta
+- Hi, I’m @anadutta
-- 👀 I’m interested in Artificial Intelligence and it's applications.
-- 🌱 I’m currently in my final year of M.Sc. in Statistics.
+- Data analyst with a track record of achieving results through effective business problem solving and collaboration with key stakeholders.
+Proficient in coordinating and analyzing data to derive valuable insights that drive actionable recommendations.
+Possesses analytical skills, including experience in database management and proficiency in tools such as Excel and Python.
+Demonstrates self-motivation and a commitment to continuous learning.
 - 📫 You can reach me out on anaddutta@gmail.com or https://www.linkedin.com/in/anadutta/

 <!---